 It’s a Delicious Science: The combination of cream and chocolate, what makes up this truffle recipe, is chocolate ganache.
 This is also called an emulsion.
 Do you know what an emulsion is?
 It’s a mixture of two incompatible liquids: oil and water.
 Oil from the cocoa butter; water from the cream.
 Mixing these two ingredients together requires tenderness and care!
 Make sure you stir the ganache with gentle force, so as not to agitate the emulsion– which may introduce air bubbles to the otherwise smooth finished ganache.
 You don’t want that.

 With so little ingredients, make sure you are using the real stuff.
 Do not use milk or half-and-half.
 Use cream.
 Do not use chocolate chips.
 Use real chocolate.
 I prefer either Baker’s, Ghirardelli, or Lindt “Excellence” chocolates.
 You can use milk chocolate or white chocolate, but I would steer clear of bittersweet for this particular recipe.
 I tried it and it was awful– they were, you guessed it, much too bitter.
 Especially when paired with peppermint.
 Don’t do it!

-Make sure you use peppermint extract; not mint extract.
+- Make sure you use peppermint extract; not mint extract.
 I find that mint extract tastes like spearmint toothpaste.
-So, toothpaste flavored truffles.
-Let’s just… not.

 The chocolate flavor is intense, so roll the truffles small.
 You won’t need more than 1 or 2 because of the concentrated flavor.
 And this way you also get more out of the batch.
 Great for gift-giving or adding to your holiday cookie trays.
 Or a cookie exchange!
 I love how fancy truffles look– but they’re so simple to make.